Saudi Air Force member who killed 3 at U.S. Navy base had watched mass-shooting videos

-The Saudi Air Force member suspected of killing three people and wounding several others at a shooting Friday at a naval base in Pensacola, Florida, attended a dinner prior to the rampage at which mass shooting videos were shown, according to an official familiar with the investigation.
+The Saudi Air Force member suspected of fatally shooting three people at a naval base in Pensacola, Florida, invited three Saudi flight students to dinner in the past week and showed them videos of mass shootings, according to law enforcement officials.

+Investigators believe the three had nothing to do with Friday's attack, the officials told NBC News.
+No one has been arrested in the shooting that also wounded several people.

-The gunman, who was killed in the incident by responding sheriff's deputies in the incident, was identified by several law enforcement sources as Mohammed Saeed Alshamrani.
-He was at Naval Air Station Pensacola as part of a training program.
+The gunman, who was killed by responding sheriff's deputies, was identified by several law enforcement sources as Mohammed Saeed Alshamrani.
+He was in a training program at Naval Air Station Pensacola.

+Authorities believe a social media post critical of U.S. support for Israel and claiming America is anti-Islam belongs to Alshamrani.
+The post, which appeared before the shooting, is no longer live.

+Law enforcement sources say investigators believe the shooter returned to Saudi Arabia after starting his U.S. training in 2017, and when he returned in February, he stopped socializing and going out as much with the three friends.

+They also said that although non-citizens are normally prohibited from buying handguns, Alshamrani used a loophole to legally purchase his weapon from a dealer in Pensacola.
+Non-citizens with hunting licenses can buy firearms, and the shooter apparently had such a license, sources said.

-In other news about the investigation into the shooting, a number of Saudi training students were led away by authorities after the incident, according to a source familiar with the matter.
+After the shooting, a number of Saudi training students were led away by authorities, according to a source familiar with the matter.

+Some Saudi students captured video of the attack, but law enforcement sources said Saturday there was no official concern about the filming and that multiple witnesses had made recordings.

 Officials have not publicly confirmed the shooter's name or discussed a possible motive.

-"We are not prepared at this hour to confirm what may have motivated the shooter to commit this horrific act today," said Rachel L. Rojas, FBI special agent in charge of the Jacksonville division, at a news conference Friday night.
+"We are not prepared at this hour to confirm what may have motivated the shooter to commit this horrific act today," Rachel L. Rojas, FBI special agent in charge of the Jacksonville division, said Friday night.

-The shooting happened at around 6:50 a.m. in a two-floor classroom building at the naval base, which is on the Florida Panhandle about 13 miles from the Alabama border.

 Lt.
 Col. Dave Eastburn, a Pentagon spokesman, said the suspect had been scheduled to complete a three-year U.S. Air Force Foreign Military Sales training program, funded by Saudi Arabia, in August.